 People Don’t Still Lie on a Couch, Do They?

-Why "the couch" may be just what need.
+Why "the couch" may be just what some patients need.

 by Harvey Schwartz, MD

 "The couch" has become the iconic symbol of psychoanalysis in cartoons, television, and movies.
 However, not all therapists—or even all psychoanalysts—use the couch.
 When you first consult a therapist, it is unlikely that they will suggest the couch right away.
 It is an approach that is appropriate for some patients, as well as generally something that one evolves into.
 While some mental health professionals' consulting rooms include a couch, psychoanalysts are extensively trained to use it as an accompaniment to psychoanalytic therapy.

 More than a century after its use was introduced by Sigmund Freud, the couch still provokes both curiosity and ridicule.
 Its ability to continue to be evocative is testimony to the imaginings it stimulates.

 Freud began utilizing the couch in the early 1900s as an evolution from the authoritative hypnotic method to the more mutual free-associative method.
 Freud learned—as many subsequent practitioners have—that encounters between the patient and analyst are deepened when they are both freed from the constraints of looking at each other.
 Both have the opportunity to let their minds run free in relation to each other.
 The unconscious communication that can result fosters a more profound intimacy and deeper self-discovery.